-The December meeting features Reed Grey - "Lidded Boxes".
-The meeting is December 27, 6:00 PM, at the Coburg Charter School.
+The July meeting features Richard Worthey demonstrating Hollow Forms.
+The meeting is July 25th, 6:00 PM, at the Coburg Charter School.

 Follow this link for an interactive map to the meeting location.

 Juneís presenter was Nick Stagg from Salem, a member of the Willamette Valley turners, and a well-known turner throughout the country.
 His presentation was about "Turning a Simple Bowl".
 Of course it's not that simple for the majority of us.
 Nick demonstrated the turning techniques using a special 40/40 grind on his gouge.
 Nick explained the different angles the tools are ground and the force that is required to move the tool through the material, coming to the conclusion a 40/40 grind works most efficiently.
 The tip cuts smooth and clean, the wing scrapes and removes a good deal of material at the same time.
 The big thing, thereís no down pressure on the gouge.
 (Please note, Nick grinds off the heel to allow smoother transitions).

 Nick also demonstrated how to grind the 40/40 angles and recommended a video from Eric Lofstrom on YouTube for more information.